digital-land/digital-land.info/README.md

     OS_CLIENT_KEY=
     OS_CLIENT_SECRET=

 `OS_CLIENT_KEY` and `OS_CLIENT_SECRET` are necessary for accessing Ordnance Survey (OS) maps.
 To obtain access, please reach out to [Infrastructure team](https://github.com/eveleighoj) for credentials.
-They wi provide a set of development credentials that are different to the production credentials.
+They will provide a set of development credentials that are different to the production credentials.
 Note: **DO NOT** push API keys to the repository.